Fleas

 It’s best to treat infested pets with a special veterinary aerosol, powder, shampoo or flea medication.
 Burn any infested bedding and spray a appropriate insecticide into all cracks and crevices.

-More serious flea infestation will need a our qualified flea control services.
+More serious flea infestation will need our qualified flea control services.

 Life Cycle of Fleas